Yu-Oscar/JustinCai_Portfolio/README.md

 ### 1. Navigate to the Data File

-- Go to the `data` folder in this repository
+- Go to the `public/data` folder in this repository
 - Click on the file called `youtubeVideos.json`
 - Click the pencil icon (✏️) in the top-right corner to edit the file